urbit/docs/reference/hoon-expressions/rune/buc.md

 For example, the elements of a `set` are treated as being unordered, but the values will necessarily possess an order by where they are in the memory.
 Thus if every `set` is stored using the same order scheme then faster algorithms involving `set`s may be written.
+Furthermore, if you just place elements in the `set` randomly, it may be mistreated by algorithms already in place that are expecting a certain order.
 This is not the same thing as casting - it is forcing a type to have a more specific set of values than its mold would suggest.
 This rune should rarely be used, but it is extremely important when it is.